thautwarm/flowpython/ReadMe.rst

     # Lambda

     lambda x,y,z : lambda a,b,c : x*a + y*b + z*c
-    # which is equals to
+    # which equals to
     .x,y,z -> .a,b,c ->  x*a + y*b + z*c
-    # which is equals to
+    # which equals to
     as-with x,y,z def as a,b,c def x*a + y*b + z*c

     #look at this example: